 He then returned to South Africa, where he served as advisor to the Provincial Minister for Development, Economics, and Planning and Managing Director of the African Carbon Trust.
 He is currently the CEO for Wesgro, the Western Cape Government's investment and trade promotion agency.

 Flaatten has also guest lectured at the Stellenbosch University Graduate School of Business, teaching on doing business in China and China market access.
 He sits on the board of an NGO called Young in Prison, and his interests include wine, rugby, golf, dinghy, and offshore sailing.

-Simon Flax is Senior Director of Finance and Strategy at DreamWorks Animation.
+Simon Flax is Head of Product Finance at Riot Games.
+Prior he was Senior Director of Finance and Strategy at DreamWorks Animation.
 Previously, he served as the Director of Strategy and Development at Disney Consumer Products, where he managed the divisional and annual strategic planning process and drove long-term growth strategies.
 Prior to this role, Flax was a consultant at Alvarez & Marsal, Arthur D. Little, Droege & Co., Booz Allen Hamilton, and Accenture, where he developed and implemented growth/efficiency strategies for clients in multiple industries, including consumer products, technology, financial services, energy, healthcare, government, and manufacturing, among others.
 Flax earned his bachelor's degree in electrical engineering from the University of Cape Town and his MBA in finance from the NYU Stern School of Business.

 Anthony Galloway, Founder and Chairman, LEAP Science and Math Schools